SalomePlatform/shaper/src/SketchPlugin/doc/parallelFeature.rst

 Parallel constraint
 ===================

-Parallel constraint fixes two lines to lie parallel to one another.
+Parallel constraint fixes two lines as parallel to one another.

-To create Parallel in the active Sketch:
+To create a Parallel constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Parallel* item  or
 #. click **Parallel** button in Sketch toolbar: